The Ultimate Guide to Marketing Terms

 Whether you’re a startup looking to stretch a buck or big enterprise with a generous budget, investing in your social media strategy is one of the fastest ways to scale up.

-Three billion people from all over the word are expected to become social media users in 2019, up from 2.46 billion in 2017.
+3.78 billion people from all over the word are are active social media users in 2022, up from 2.46 billion in 2017.
 Social platforms are where your customers spend most of their time.
 And a whopping 90% of them expect you to be there as well, tending to their needs.

 Marketing on social media is fairly inexpensive when compared to traditional marketing techniques, but it requires knowledge and time, which is exactly why almost 80% of companies have a dedicated team.
 Before taking the plunge and hiring help, it’s mandatory that you yourself know the ins and outs of this marketing gold mine.